Civic Engagement: How to Get Involved While Protecting Your Mental Health

 Things to Consider Before Getting Involved

-Before joining or volunteering for an organization, cause, or campaign; engaging in advocacy; joining a protest movement; or becoming a part of a community organization, ask yourself the questions below to better understand what’s important to you and choose a type of civic engagement that aligns with your values and boundaries.
+Before joining or volunteering for an organization, cause, or campaign; engaging in advocacy; or becoming a part of a community organization, ask yourself the questions below to better understand what’s important to you and choose a type of civic engagement that aligns with your values and boundaries.

 - What causes am I most passionate about?